dmlc/gluon-nlp/docs/api/notes/data_api.rst

 ~~~~~~~~~~~~~~~

 The next step is to preprocess the data so that it can be used to train the model.
 The following code
-shows how to tokenize the string and then clip the resultant list of tokens.
+shows how to tokenize the string with :class:`~gluonnlp.data.SpacyTokenizer` and then :class:`clip <gluonnlp.data.ClipSequence>`
+the list of output tokens by length.

 .. code:: python